TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          x,y +calc /stdWrap

    Description
-         Offset all objects on the gif.
+         Offset all objects on the image.

    Default
          0,0